Taking the Vows for Involved Bodhichitta, Engaged Bodhichitta

 And “taking joy in the vows of ethical discipline,” in other words, not feeling that this is a terrible burden and like a prison sentence that I’m abstaining from these things, but taking joy in it, “This is wonderful.
 This is giving me a structure that will allow me to be able to help others.
 How wonderful it is that Buddha has pointed out what are the things to avoid if we want to be able to help others.
 This is great.
 I didn’t have to learn by mistake myself; the Buddha has pointed out the things to avoid.”
 So, “I’m delighted with this, this is wonderful.
 Thank you."

 So, taking joy in these vows and in this discipline, “I’m going to continually train the way the Buddhas have done,” so follow their examples.
 That doesn’t mean that we have to do absolutely everything exactly the way that our teacher does.
 And we’re not going to be monkeys and just blindly imitate.
-We obviously have to adopt what the Buddhas have done, what our teachers have done to the circumstances that we face in life and the people that we meet, that we have the connections to be able to help, but follow the basic themes of the training the way the Buddhas have done.
+We obviously have to adapt what the Buddhas have done, what our teachers have done to the circumstances that we face in life and the people that we meet, that we have the connections to be able to help, but follow the basic themes of the training the way the Buddhas have done.

 (29) I shall take no delight in attaining enlightenment by a speedy means for my own self,